marcusdouglas/DragTK/README.md

-# DragTK
-A simple Python app that lets you build simple Python GUI apps with basic widgets in a drag and drop manor.
-This app is mainly targeted at earlier education users programming with Python but who want to build Graphic User Interfaces.

 # Welcome to DragTK™

 **DragTk** is a Python application built with **Tkinter** that makes designing Tkinter GUIs quick and intuitive.
 Instead of manually writing layout code, you can drag and drop widgets into a canvas, adjust their properties, and instantly see the results.

+This is a simple Python app that lets you build simple Python GUI apps with basic widgets in a drag and drop manor.
+This app is mainly targeted at earlier education users programming with Python but who want to build Graphic User Interfaces.

 ---